Heaton Norris: History

 Weaving was first recorded in 1580 and by 1776 farms were being advertised as having cowsheds and large loom houses.
 In spite of the industrial developments nearby in Stockport and Manchester, most of Heaton Norris remained agricultural, though in 1836 there were 20 mills employing upwards of 5,000.
 The rural nature changed with the arrival of the railway station at Heaton Norris in 1840 and Heaton Chapel in 1852, when the area became largely residential in order to house workers in local mills.
 The majority of Heaton Norris is characterised by deck-access or high-rise estates (such as Lancashire Hill) and Victorian terraced housing.

-Heaton Norris Rovers, now known as Stockport County Football Club, was formed in 1883, and used to play on a pitch behind the Nursery Inn on Green Lane.
-In 1902, they left the Green Lane ground and moved to Edgeley Park.
+Heaton Norris Rovers, now known as Stockport County Football Club, was formed in 1883, and used to play on a pitch behind the Nursery Inn suburban pub on Green Lane.
+In 1902 they left the Green Lane ground and moved to Edgeley Park.

 Geography

 Heaton Norris, Heaton Mersey, Heaton Moor and Heaton Chapel are on the north bank of the River Mersey and south of the Cringle Brook; it is sited to the west of Reddish and the River Tame.

-The land slopes gently towards the north from a high point in the south above a steep descent to the Mersey.
+The land slopes gently towards the north from a high point in the south above a steep descent to the River Mersey.
 Most of the townships are between 60 and 70 m above sea level, and 30 to 60 m above the river.
 Heaton Norris is about 4.5 mi south of St Ann's Square, Manchester.

 The soil is clay on marl and red sandstone.